 Love Thy Neighbor

 When Rennets first announced the construction of his estate in the ’90s, neighbors said they found the plan “audacious,” according to New York Magazine, and fought the plans “tooth and nail.”
-They seemed particularly ticked off over Rennet’s plans to build a 10,000-square-foot private museum on his state to house his $500 million art collection.
-This may be because he allegedly began construction of the museum before seeking the necessary planning permission.
+They seemed particularly ticked off over Rennet’s plans to build a 10,000-square-foot private museum in his state to house his $500 million art collection.
+This may be because he allegedly began constructing the museum before seeking the necessary planning permission.

 Rennet’s neighbors were also peeved when Rennert requested permission to add a Pilates studio and another bathroom to one of his pool houses in 2013.
 They were reportedly fed up with the number of zoning rules he’d already scooted around.
 “I don’t even object to the square footage,” one neighbor told 27East.
 “It’s a question of the principle.”
 In the end.
 The extension was never built.